 Delivering the Northumberland Collaborative Burning Project – a partnership project aimed at managing and reducing wildfire risk across Northumberland through collaboration and partnership working.

 Continually monitoring the wildfire risk across the County and raising public awareness when the risk becomes severe or extreme.

+Re-scheduling a farmer training event that was supposed to take place this spring